 The Ghost Fleet will introduce audiences this strange, watery underworld through several characters’ eyes, bringing viewers deep into the lives of escaped slaves, corrupt officials, unlikely heroes and those working to end slavery on the sea.

 Our project has begun production in Thailand, Malaysia, Borneo and Cambodia, following several characters, locations and storylines.
-At its core though, This is the story of how a few men--a farmer, a motorcycle mechanic, a construction worker who were lured onto boats, trapped at sea, and against all odds escaped to freedom.
+At its core, this is the story of how a few men--a farmer, a motorcycle mechanic, a construction worker who were lured onto boats, trapped at sea, and against all odds escaped to freedom.

 One was on a boat for 7 years without seeing land before he escaped.
-Another was sold onto a boat with his son and together they pulled off a hair raising and miraculous escape.
-One man, Asorasak, had escaped into the forests of Borneo before being taken in by a benevolent family of fisherman who raised him as their own for three years before he had an opportunity to go home.
-We gained access to this journey home and have reconnected him to his family, capturing a truly rare and emotional moment.
+Another was sold with his son and together they pulled off a hair raising and miraculous escape.
+One man, Asorasak, escaped into the forests of Borneo before being taken in by a benevolent family of fisherman who sheltered him for three years before he could go home.
+We filmed his journey home and reconnected him to his family, capturing a truly rare and emotional moment.

-We have followed the man who runs a hotline for Burmese migrants, operated by Project Issara, twenty four hours a day, from his cell phone and can connect his story to those on the other end of the line.
-We may also work with everyday citizens in Thailand or Burma who go undercover to document and expose the trafficking gangs working in their area or embed with the police as they make arrests.
+We are following the man who runs a hotline for Burmese migrants, operated by Project Issara, twenty four hours a day, from his cell phone and will connect his story to those on the other end of the line.
+We'll also work with everyday citizens in Thailand or Burma who go undercover to document and expose the trafficking gangs working in their area or embed with the police as they make arrests.